-Our latest eat-all-you-can Korean BBQ discovery is Lee Hak Legendary Korean Restaurant in Kapitolyo, Pasig City.
-It’s located beside Jollibee near Pioneer Center Supermarket.
+Lee Hak Korean Restaurant is located beside Jollibee near Pioneer Center Supermarket.

-Each table is equipped with a charcoal grill and a vacuum-type exhaust like this one.
+Each table is equipped with a grill for cooking the meats.

 Lee Hak Legendary Korean Restaurant